sgravrock/jasmine.github.io/_faq/contrib/002-self-test.md

 This has several advantages:

-* We get feedback on the design of Jasmine by using it to develop Jasmine.
+* Developers get feedback on the design of Jasmine by using it to develop Jasmine.
 * Developers can choose whether to test against the last committed version of Jasmine (by doing nothing) or against the current code (by doing a build first).